How should a Christian respond to illegal immigrants?Question: "How should a Christian respond to illegal aliens/illegal immigrants?"

 At the same time, as Christians, we have to separate our attitude toward the act of entering the country illegally from our attitude toward illegal immigrants themselves.
-Illegal aliens are individuals for whom Jesus died.
+Illegal immigrants are individuals who are created in the image and likeness of God (Genesis 1:26), and for whom Jesus died (John 3:16; 1 John 2:2).
 The first obligation of a Christian is to express Christlikeness in all our thoughts, words, and deeds (Romans 8:29).
-There is no room for hatred toward illegal aliens who seek work, refuge from danger and persecution, or a better life for themselves and their families.
+There is no room for hatred toward illegal immigrants who seek work, refuge from danger and persecution, or a better life for themselves and their families.
 Christian compassion must be shown toward those who would risk their lives in a dangerous attempt to cross a border.
 Acts of hatred or violence toward illegal immigrants are never to be tolerated by those who name the name of Christ.

 More insights from your Bible study - Get Started with Logos Bible Software for Free!